Yolo390/next-auth-13/README.md

 # Authentification in Next.js 13

-I am using Next.js 13, NextAuth.js, Prisma, MongoDB and TailwindCSS.
+I am using React.js with Next.js 13, NextAuth.js, Prisma, MongoDB, TailwindCSS and React Hook Form.

+The purpose is to show how to easily handle authentication with credentials (email + password) in Next.js 13.

 ---